tassia/vanierFLOSS/FLOSSDays/FLOSSDayF23/README.md

 Registration
 ============

 An online form was setup and 29 people were registered prior to the event.
-On the day, 22 people checked in, plus 1 baby and 1 accompaning family member, which participated in their own capacity.
+On the day, 22 [FIXME] people checked in, plus 1 baby and 1 accompaning family member, which participated in their own capacity.

 Checked-in participants
 =======================

-22 participants in total:
+22 [FIXME] participants in total:

 - X CST students
 - 2 CST graduates